 If you need counselling services while overseas, contact the Australian Consular Emergency Centre on +61 2 6261 3305 and ask to speak to a Lifeline telephone counsellor.

 Take prescription medicine with you.
-Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.
+Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 Before you leave Australia, check if your medication is legal in each country you're travelling to.

-Malaria is endemic in many provincial regions of the Philippines, but does not affect the capital Manila.
+Malaria is common in many provincial regions of the Philippines, but not in Manila.
 Dengue fever has been on the rise in Manila and neighbouring provinces along with outbreaks of other mosquito-borne diseases (including Japanese encephalitis and filariasis) in many areas, particularly during the rainy season between May and December.
 There is no vaccination or specific treatment available for dengue fever.